Dylrex/dwm/README.md

-# Dylan's build of dwm
+# Luke's build of dwm

 Here's my build of dwm.
-Currently just testing the waters, still using BSPWM.

 ## FAQ